 The barometer was holding steady at variable, meaning yet another rainy day in Belgium.
-On the other hand, we were now on the Route de la Bière, and that made Al a bundle of sunshine!
+On the other hand, we were now on the Route de la Bière, and the idea of that made Al a bundle of sunshine!

 The sign that thrilled Al: ‘Route de la Biere’, the Beer Route, what fun!

 That sign first led us to the Chateau-Ferme, a castle-farm that featured beer and cheese.
 But bad news, it didn’t open until 12 and it was barely 11.